AkashRamisetty/firmable-data-pipeline-light/README.md

   "reason": "The Common Crawl company name '167' and domain '167.172.14.0' do not match the ABR entity name 'ACN 651645000 PTY LTD' or its ABN.
 There is no clear connection between the IP address and the company name or ABN."
 }

+The LLM is called via the official Python client: response = openai_client.chat.completions.create(
+    model=OPENAI_MODEL,
+    messages=[
+        {
+            "role": "system",
+            "content": (
+                "You are an assistant that matches Australian companies " "between website data and ABR records.
+Respond ONLY with JSON."
+            ),
+        },
+        {"role": "user", "content": prompt},
+    ],
+    temperature=0.1,
+)
+decision = json.loads(response.choices[0].message.content)

+Every (prompt, response) pair is logged to data/llm_match_logs.jsonl so you can:

+Inspect how the LLM is reasoning.

+Debug bad matches.

+Potentially use those JSON lines later as labelled data for a learned matcher.

+In the current run, the sampled data didn’t produce strong LLM-approved matches, but the pattern is implemented and ready to scale with better Common Crawl sampling / .au filtering.

 We parse the JSON and only accept matches where:

 is_match = true, and